 - Forgotten Realms — The Dracorage Mythal.
 Making the device designed to put all dragons in the world at once into murderous madness may be justified by the extreme situation those ancient elves faced.
 But leaving it around for the rest of eternity (it survived even severe damage to the Weave)?
 Especially considering its short activation by a comet was not an inherent feature, but merely a control condition that could be changed by a competent enough wizard—which eventually happened.

 - The defense would like to point out that the elves later fought a several-millennia-long string of world wars with each other that totally destroyed most of the elven empires that created the mythal in the first place.
 Kind of hard to fix something when you no longer exist.
+Furthermore, recovered records indicate that the ease by which it was lost was partly the result of a deliberate policy of limiting information on the Mythal to those specific ancient elves that created the Mythal, with the benevolent intent of keeping any competent enough wizard from changing the control condition.

 - The Great Beings of BIONICLE were scientist-rulers on their planet, until they created the Element Lords to take over the "ruling" part so they could focus on the "science".
 This is perhaps the most damning display of negligence, creating proxies so that they can safely afford to neglect their subjects.
 (Though it could be argued that they did act responsibly in making sure there were proper replacements.)
 While things were all right for a while, Unobtainium was discovered and the Element Lords led their subjects in waging a No Blood for Phlebotinum war over it, one that only ended when said Unobtainium split the planet into pieces.
 The Great Beings tried nonviolent solutions, all of which failed.
 The eventually resorted to creating baterra robots, a last-ditch doomsday weapon programmed to end the war by killing all armed combatants.
 However, they were released too late to prevent the disaster, and later overrode their shutdown commands.